 The INWO is able to investigate complaints and, if appropriate, carry out an external review to come to a decision.
 If you are unhappy with a decision on your complaint, you will have an opportunity to provide comments and express why you feel the decision is not correct.

-More information about the Independent Whistleblowing Officer and their role can be found at inwo.spso.org.uk You can also contact the national advice line free on 0800 008 6112 (from 9am-1pm on Mondays, Wednesdays and Fridays, and from 12-4pm on Tuesdays and Thursdays) or via email email@example.com.
+More information about the Independent Whistleblowing Officer and their role can be found on the INWO website.
+You can also contact the national advice line free on 0800 008 6112 (from 9am-1pm on Mondays, Wednesdays and Fridays, and from 12-4pm on Tuesdays and Thursdays) or via email email@example.com.